Stevecmd/aws-bootcamp-cruddur-2024/journal/week2.md

 - **Configure LOGGER to use CloudWatch**

-add the following code on the app.py on our backend-flask
+add the following code on the 'app.py' file in backend-flask after the X-Ray Middleware import:
 ```python
 # Cloudwatch
 import watchtower
 import logging
 from time import strftime
 ```
+Add the code below directly afterwards:
 ```py
 # Configuring Logger to Use CloudWatch
 LOGGER = logging.getLogger(__name__)